valtix-security/risk-report/README.md

 cross-account IAM role that it can assume and collect the data, enable cloudtrail on your account and setup a CloudWatch Event Rule to send events to the event bus in another AWS account (Valtix AWS Account)

 ## Create Cross-Account IAM Role
-1. Create a new IAM Role with trusted entity as **Another AWS Account**, Account ID as **425355469185** and add an external id as **ValtixController**.
+1. Create a new IAM Role with trusted entity as **Another AWS Account**, Account ID as **425355469185** and add an external id as **ValtixCloudController**.
 (External ID can be anything that you wish to use)

     ![Role1](screenshots/role-00.png "Create new role with trusted party as another aws account")

 1. Do not assign any permissions, a JSON policy is provided later in the document and the role will be edited to add this policy

-1. Keep clicking next and provide a role name as **ValtixController** and finish creating the role.
+1. Keep clicking next and provide a role name as **ValtixCloudController** and finish creating the role.

 1. Select the role created above and in the Permissions tab click **Add inline policy** and select **JSON** in the policy editor